jerryyangboyu/dongxin-test-framework/README.md

 ## Features
 - Write a simple test case using only @TestMethod Annotation
-- Multithread test case support
+- Multithreading test case support
 - Asynchronous and Synchronous execution of test cases
 - Simulation of concurrent environment support
 - Component management & Dependency injection